Project Instructions (DGI19)

 • Screenshots providing evidence of functionality where appropriate.
 A small, narrated movie demonstrating your program and its creation would be a great addition.
 Blogs describing progress and tutorials are also beneficial.
 Relevant blog entries may be taken to form report sections.

-• At least a half page description of how the project could be improved by, informed by or related to perceptual user studies, with details from a user study that you attended.
+• At least a half page description of how the project could be improved by, informed by or related to perceptual user studies.
+If you attended/participated in a user study in computer graphics, you can also provide some details of that.

 • References to resources used and collaborations.
 Be explicit about exactly what work is yours and what belongs to other group members and external sources.